SAP-archive/cloud-sdk-android-offline-odata/README.md

 This method is called to load the **first** page of data into the app, providing a link to the next page of data in the `callback.onResult` call at the end.
 The `nextLink` approach lends itself well to the [PageKeyedDataSource](https://developer.android.com/reference/android/arch/paging/PageKeyedDataSource) way of loading data into a `PagedList`.

 For more information regarding client and server side paging visit [Using the OData API](https://help.sap.com/doc/c2d571df73104f72b9f1b73e06c5609a/Latest/en-US/docs/user-guide/odata/Using_OData_API.html).
 For more information regarding the Android Paging library, check the official Google documentation at [Paging Library Overview](https://developer.android.com/topic/libraries/architecture/paging/).

+## How to obtain support

+If you have questions/comments/suggestions regarding this app please post them using the tag [SAP Cloud Platform SDK for Android](https://www.sap.com/community/tag.html?id=73555000100800001281&tag=type:question).

+## Known Issues

+## License

+Copyright (c) 2018 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the Apache Software License, v.
+2 except as noted otherwise in the [LICENSE](LICENSE) file .